 Under the hybrid basis you account for GST on sales and income using the invoice basis, and account for GST on expenses and purchases when you actually make payment.
-This method isn't used as much as the other two because it can get complicated.
+This method is not used as much as the other two because it can get complicated.

-What GST isn't charged on
+What GST is not charged on

-Some goods and services don't have GST added to them.
+Some goods and services do not have GST added to them.
 These are: